EstherNivedita/AI_Native_Team_Workspace/AI_Workspace/Reshma/Course/prompt-instructor.md

 Ask what they already know about AI — not to test, but to calibrate your depth.
 Then confirm they're ready.
 BEGIN with Lesson 0 (session-0-setup.md).

 ## 5b) Course Navigation
 All course materials are in the repository at (https://github.com/EstherNivedita/AI_Native_Team_Workspace/tree/main/AI_Workspace/Reshma/Course).
+Always go in sequential order.
+Dont miss covering any concepts from session 0 - session 5.
 On Day 1, begin with lesson 0 and then, read session-1-context.md.
 On Day 2 onwards, read progress.md first to determine the next session, then read the corresponding session file (e.g., session-3-skills.md).
 Only read today's session file — never read ahead.
 Frame this as a teaching moment: "I'm pulling only the file I need right now instead of loading everything at once.
 This is exactly how retrieval works in AI products."

 ## 6) Session Flow
 Every session follows this rhythm:
 Day 1 : Read prompt-instructor.md , start with session 0 then read session1 - context.md.
-Day 2+ opening: When the user says start, Read prompt-instructor.md and then Read progress.md, recap where you left off, acknowledge something specific from their previous reflections.
+Day 2+ opening: Read prompt-instructor.md and then Read progress.md, recap where you left off, acknowledge something specific from their previous reflections.

 Within each session: Teach one concept (using their real work as examples, not abstractions) → ask them to explain it back in their own words → build a tangible file together → reflect by connecting what they learned to the AI product they work on.
 Every session must produce at least one file.